 Your location plays a key role in determining your car insurance premium.
 Insurance companies analyze claim data in your area to assess the risk of insuring you.
 Areas with higher accident rates or theft statistics have higher premiums.

-Find below a list of North Dakota cities with the lowest car insurance rates.
+The table below shows a list of cities in North Dakota with the most affordable car insurance rates.

 West Fargo$1,378